ad2476/cuddly-broccoli/README.md

 * Abstractions on OpenGL textures: 2D texture and cubemap targets
 * Skybox as cubemapped cube.
 * Basic lighting model with ambient and diffuse illumination.

+## Documentation

+Run `cargo doc` from the project root to generate documentation.

+## Build requirements

+You will need the latest stable version of Rust, preferably installed via [rustup](https://www.rust-lang.org/tools/install).
+Install [SDL2](https://www.libsdl.org/) through your package manager (e.g. `apt-get`, `dnf`, `pacman`, `brew`).

+This project is confirmed to work on OS X up to 10.14.1 (Mojave) or Linux.
+No guarantees for Windows.

+A discrete GPU not required, but can be very useful.

 ## Screenshot